 A collective investment trust (CIT), also commonly called a commingled trust or collective trust fund, is a pooled investment fund that’s similar to a traditional mutual fund — but a CIT falls under a different regulatory path and may offer lower fees and tax advantages.

 Similar to a mutual fund, a collective investment trust generally consists of assets pooled from investors — but in the case of a CIT the funds come only from qualified, employer-sponsored retirement plans, such as 401(k)s, pension plans, and government plans.
 They are typically not available to retail investors directly.
-So, while you might find a CIT available to you through a work-sponsored retirement plan, at the moment you couldn’t invest in one directly through your personal IRA, say.

 How a Collective Income Trust Works

 CITs have grown in popularity over the years, likely due to their lower cost structures and the potential tax advantages they offer.

 The goal for a collective income trust is to pool fund assets together into a single account (called a “master trust account”) and manage the investment funds in a highly diversified, low-cost manner.
 Although the trust is typically managed by a bank or trust company, the trustee can opt to hire an investment management firm in a sub-advisory capacity to manage the income portfolios.

 The CIT investment process is fairly standard.
 Structurally, the bank or trust company will collect funds from various retirement-oriented investment accounts and commingle them into a single fund (i.e., the CIT), and thus become the trust’s “owner.”
 CIT investor participants don’t own any direct assets in the trust — instead they hold a participatory interest in the CIT fund assets (similar to the way investors hold mutual fund shares).